reshamas/reshamas.github.io/_posts/2019-05-29-sometimes-google-products-contribute-to-conflict-in-my-life.md

 ## Contact
-If there are any fixes that will be helpful for me to know, I can be reached at reshama at wimlds dot org.
+If there are any fixes that will be helpful for me to know, I can be reached at rs2715 at stern dot nyu dot edu

 ## Updated Notes